gunzip/FlagNote/README.txt

 To list content associated notes ** YOU MUST CREATE A NEW VIEW ** (there are no predefined ones) with a Flag Note relationship.

+Eventually it is possible to select a predefined reason (taken from a taxonomy vocabulary) along with the note text.

-You don't need to (and in fact, you should not) mix plain "Flag" relationships with "Flag Note" relationships in views.
+** IMPORTANT ** you don't need to (and in fact, you should not) mix plain "Flag" relationships with "Flag Note" relationships in views.

 Go to admin/user/permissions to assign 'delete / edit notes' permissions to users.
 By default only the admin can delete / edit flag notes.